h4rvey-g/ob-Notes/USMLE/Renal/Urine sediment.md

 # Urinary casts
 Urinary casts are formed only in the <span style="background:rgba(240, 200, 0, 0.2)">distal convoluted tubule (DCT)</span> or the <span style="background:rgba(240, 200, 0, 0.2)">collecting duct (distal nephron)</span>.
 The proximal convoluted tubule (PCT) and loop of Henle are not locations for cast formation.
 ![[Pasted image 20230831154504.png]]
 The factors which favor protein cast formation are low flow rate, high salt concentration, and low pH, all of which favor protein denaturation and precipitation, particularly that of the Tamm-Horsfall protein.
-Protein casts with long, thin tails formed at the junction of Henle's loop and the distal convoluted tubule are called cylindroids.
-Hyaline casts can be seen even in healthy patients.
+Protein casts with long, thin tails formed at the junction of Henle's loop and the distal convoluted tubule are called cylindroids. <span style="background:rgba(240, 200, 0, 0.2)">Hyaline casts can be seen even in healthy patients.</span>

 ![](https://webpath.med.utah.edu/TUTORIAL/URINE/URINE04.gif)